buytenh/dvpn/README.md

 Network part of ip address is a 2001:2f::/32 subset of 2001:20::/28 subnet [ORCHIDv2 RFC7343](https://tools.ietf.org/html/rfc7343).

-Host part of IPv6 address is a 21-44th byte of fingerprint, thus makes address unspoofable and cryptographically secure (see below).
+Host part of IPv6 address is 11-22nd (inclusive) group of fingerprint, each group representing one octet separated by colons, thus makes address unspoofable and cryptographically secure (see example below).

 > Example fingerprint: _ba:be:c0:01:ba:be:c0:01:ba:be:**c0:01:ba:be:c0:01:ba:be:c0:01:ba:be**:c0:01:ba:be:c0:01:ba:be:c0:01_